QuantEcon/lecture-python-advanced.myst/lectures/dyn_stack.md

 component of firm $2$'s payoff function depends on the entire future of its choices of $\{q_{2t+j}\}_{j=0}^\infty$.

-This renders a direct attack on the problem cumbersome.
+This renders a direct attack on the problem in the space of sequences cumbersome.

 Therefore, below we will  formulate the Stackelberg leader's problem recursively.

-We'll put our little duopoly model into a broader class of models with the same  structure.
+We'll proceed by putting  our  duopoly model into a broader class of models with the same  general structure.

 ## Stackelberg Problem